sermon: Post-Resurrection Lessons

 There are things that we need to make sure we understand and do so that we can make it, so that we can be there in God's Family.
 Maybe, just maybe, these lessons can be helpful to us as we approach the real return, the second coming of our Lord and Savior Jesus Christ.
 What we are going to be doing today is stringing three of these post-resurrection appearances together and try to extract some of the instruction contained in them that is vital for our reaching the Kingdom of God.

 Before we do that, we need to set the scene of this.
 We need to put ourselves into the sandals, so to speak, of the disciples.
 We need to shed some of our hindsight for just a bit.
 We need to try to understand just what had happened, and what they understood, or misunderstood, and how they felt about what had gone on and what was going on.
 It is not easy to do this.

-It is not easy to try to remove ourselves two thousand years into the past and try to for a moment forget what we know, and put ourselves in their sandals like I said, and feel how they felt, and try to understand where they were coming from.
-We need to do this because we have to make sure that we do not misjudge them and think low of them for they way they reacted.
+It is not easy to try to remove ourselves 2,000 years into the past and try to, for a moment, forget what we know, and put ourselves in their sandals, like I said, and feel how they felt, and try to understand where they were coming from.
+We need to do this because we have to make sure that we do not misjudge them and think low of them for the way they reacted.
 More than likely we would have probably reacted the exact same way as they did.